privacysandbox/protected-auction-services-docs/bidding_auction_services_api.md

 ##### BuyerFrontEnd service configurations

-* _Buyer Key/Value service endpoint (bidding_signals_url)_: This endpoint is configured in SellerFrontEnd
+* _Buyer's Key/Value service endpoint (bidding_signals_url)_: This endpoint is configured in SellerFrontEnd
-  service configuration and ingested at service startup to prewarm connections to Seller Key/Value service.
+  service configuration and ingested at service startup to prewarm connections to seller's Key/Value service.

 * _Bidding service endpoint_: The domain address of Bidding service.
 This is ingested at service startup to prewarm connection.